whitneyburton/portfolios/students/1610-front/joshua-small/Joshua-Small-M2-1610-Portfolio.md

 A web application used to recreate a project previously done in vanilla javascript in React.
 *[GitHub URL](https://github.com/jksmall0631/number-guesser-react)
 *[Original Assignment](http://frontend.turing.io/projects/number-guesser-in-react.html)

+# Comments:
+- great use of components
+- loved the button components
+- loved the use of a helper
+- loved breaking out state
+- refactor some things. continue building out the compare function

+# Rubric

+# Functional Expectations

+* 3: Application meets all of the functional expectations in Phase Two

+# Fundamental JavaScript/React Style

+* 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring

 # C: Group Work & Projects
 ##Projects